| name | design-with-tailwind-plus |

 - ✅ Include proper ARIA labels and semantic HTML

-- ✅ Test dark mode if implementing
+- ✅ Test dark mode using Tailwind's dark: variant

-- ✅ Use the system font stack
+- ✅ Use the system font stack via Tailwind's font utilities

-- ✅ Write clean, well-indented HTML
+- ✅ Write clean, well-indented HTML with utility classes

 - ✅ Create component variants instead of duplicating code